seanmorris/vrzno/README.md

 ![](https://github.com/seanmorris/vrzno/blob/master/banner.jpg?raw=true)

 ### new Vrzno
 Creates a new `Vrzno` object that holds a reference to Javascript's `globalThis` object.
-In the browser this coresponds to `window`.
+In the browser this corresponds to `window`.

 ```php
 <?php